 To be eligible for the American opportunity credit, the student must meet the basic requirements for an education credit, and answer the following questions as indicated:

-- Enrolled in 2011 in a program that leads to a degree, certificate or other recognized educational credential? — Yes
+- Enrolled in a program that leads to a degree, certificate or other recognized educational credential? — Yes

-- Taking at least one-half of the normal full-time workload for the course of study for at least one academic period beginning during 2011? — Yes
+- Taking at least one-half of the normal full-time workload for the course of study for at least one academic period beginning during the current tax year? — Yes

-- Enrolled in 2011 as a student in the first four years of postsecondary study, as of the beginning of the tax year? — Yes
+- Enrolled in the current tax year as a student in the first four years of postsecondary study (generally, the freshman, sophomore, junior, and senior years), as of the beginning of the tax year? — Yes

 - Free of any felony conviction for possessing or distributing a controlled substance? — Yes